svecosystem/runed/sites/docs/src/content/utilities/persisted-state.md

 ---
 title: PersistedState
 description:
-  Create reactive state that is persisted and synchronized across browser sessions and tabs using Web Storage.
+  A reactive state manager that persists and synchronizes state across browser sessions and tabs using Web Storage APIs.
 category: State
 ---